freetaxii/server/cmd/freetaxii/etc/README.md

 #### loglevel ####
 An integer with a value of 1-5 that specifies the current logging level.
 The log levels are currently defined as:

-- Log Level 1 = basic system logging information, sent to STDOUT unless Enabled = true then it is logged to a file
+- Log Level 1 = Information messages
-- Log Level 2 =
-- Log Level 3 = detailed debugging information and code troubleshooting
+- Log Level 3 = Information and warning messages
-- Log Level 4 =
-- Log Level 5 = RAW packet/message decode and output
+- Log Level 5 = Information, warning, and debug messages

 #### logfile ####
 The location of the log file.
 Example: log/freetaxii.log